Reducing energy in our buildings and cities is a vital step to net-zero

-A critical environment such as a health sciences building will often require 100% per cent outdoor air, with a full change over of internal air volume, up to 15 times per hour during normal operation.
+Critical indoor environments such as a bio-safety lab often require 100% per cent outdoor air, with a full change over of internal air volume, up to 15 times per hour during normal operation.

 A huge amount of air is expended by ventilation systems in heating, cooling, humidifying, dehumidifying, filtering, distributing, supplying and expelling air

 [98% of the time air quality is clean.
 It’s only a small amount of time that you actually need to increase airflow to purge the lab and keep it clean.]

 Continuous monitoring of the lab environment provides data 24/7.

 First Step – Assessment